3rekse/makecode-omarillo-logo-lesson6/README.md

 ## Step 11
 **Your Turn**

 Get your **Turtle** to draw a red octagon (a stop sign).
-Remember an octagon has 8 sides and the angles are 45°.
+Remember in a regular octagon there 8 sides and all the angles are 45°.
 ![octagon](https://github.com/Mr-Coxall/makecode-arcade-turtle-logo-lesson6/raw/main/assets/octagon_screenshot.png)

 ## Step 12